mgaitan/waliki/docs/acl.rst

     - to which groups and/or users
     - limited to which slug

 So, here is how it works:

-- Access controlled views has a decorator :func:`acl.permission_required` that asks the user for one or more permissions **in that specific slug** to access
+- Access controlled views have a decorator :func:`acl.permission_required` that asks the user for one or more permissions **in that specific slug** to access the view.
 - The decorator checks if there is an ACL rule with the requested permission/s that apply to this slug.
 - If there is a rule and the user is in the rule's allowed users (because